Wework 7.875% bond falls 96.3 cents, lowest since August

-NEW YORK (Reuters) - WeWork’s 7.875% bond due in May 2025 fell 5.46 points to 96.3 cents in early trading on Tuesday after its parent, the We Company, postponed its initial public offering.
+NEW YORK, Sept 17 (Reuters) - WeWork’s 7.875% bond due in May 2025 fell 5.46 points to 96.3 cents in early trading on Tuesday after its parent, the We Company, postponed its initial public offering.

 The bond’s yield rose to 8.71%, according to data from MarketAxess.
 The bond’s price was the lowest since Aug.
 8, when it fell to 96.25 cents.